 Himachal Pradesh has 2 national parks and 32 wildlife sanctuaries, and wildlife experiences are among the most underrated things to do in the state.

-Great Himalayan National Park in the Tirthan Valley, a UNESCO World Heritage Site, is home to snow leopards, Himalayan brown bears, blue sheep, musk deer, and a remarkable diversity of bird species.
+The Tirthan Valley, a UNESCO World Heritage Site, is home to snow leopards, Himalayan brown bears, blue sheep, musk deer, and a remarkable diversity of bird species.
 Guided treks into the park’s core zone are the primary way to explore it, and permits are required.
 The best season is March to June.

-Pin Valley National Park in Spiti is one of the few places in India where the rare snow leopard can occasionally be spotted in winter.
+One of the few places in India where the rare snow leopard can occasionally be spotted in winter.
 The park is also home to Siberian ibex and the Tibetan wolf.

 Exploring Palampur and the Kangra Valley